 Plain corn is gluten-free and regular air-popped kernels are also gluten-free.
 The problem arises when flavoring or toppings are added.
-However, as long as you stay away from the few brands that may pose a risk for cross-contamination, there are still many brands that are safe to eat.

 Most Popcorn is Gluten Free

 Gluten is a protein found in certain grains including wheat, barley, and rye.
-Corn is a gluten-free grain, so plain popcorn is also gluten-free.
+Corn is a gluten-free grain, therefore, plain popcorn is also gluten-free.
 This makes it a safe snack for people with celiac disease as well as sufferers of non-celiac gluten sensitivity.

 Fortunately, most major popcorn brands carry a “gluten-free” label on the product which makes it easy to shop safely.
 Keep reading to find out which brands are gluten-free.

-Tips for Shopping for Gourmet Popcorn
+Tips for Shopping for Gourmet Gluten-Free Popcorn

 What About Movie Theater Popcorn?

 For many people, movie theater popcorn is half the reason for going to a movie – or the entire reason.
-You’re unlikely to find a theater that sells popcorn that is specifically labeled “gluten-free,” but just because your local theater doesn’t advertise gluten-free popcorn doesn’t mean it’s not safe.
+You’re unlikely to find a theater that sells popcorn that is specifically labeled “gluten-free.”
+But just because your local theater doesn’t advertise gluten-free popcorn, doesn’t mean it’s not safe.

 Two of the largest cinema chains in the United States – AMC and Regal – claim that their popcorn is considered gluten-free.
 Cinemark, another major company, says that their popcorn is gluten-free as long as you forego the buttery topping.
 Keep in mind that even if the theater sells gluten-free popcorn, the cooking oil and popcorn salt may not be free from dairy or soy.